 Lastly, offering professional development on a regional basis allows districts to offer high quality professional development to their faculty and staff that might not be possible if each district, particularly the smaller districts, were required to fund and arrange courses or workshops on an individual basis.
-Particularly at a time when district professional development funding has been reduced and is primarily targeted toward meeting a host of new and additional state and federal mandates, targeted professional development for lower incidence or specialty staff would likely not occur if it weren't done on a regional basis through the Collaborative.
+Particularly at a time when district professional development time has been reduced and is primarily targeted toward meeting new and increased state and federal mandates, targeted professional development for lower incidence or specialty staff would likely not occur if it weren't done on a regional basis through the Collaborative.